samweru-zz/blockly/README.md

 This is just a prototype of a blockchain with simple functionality.

-Still a work in progress but can be tested.

 ## Installation

 Ensure you have php7 apcu cache installed.